pbella/Cuis-Ports/README.md

 	- OMeta2Examples matchAll: 'howdy' with: #greeting.

 ##### Notes
-- Only very basic functionality has been verified.
-Please report problems/bugs.
-- Requires Cuis4.2-2330 with the 2331 and 2332 changesets provided by Juan applied.
-- stage2b overwrites methods in stage1 that are needed to load stage2b
-- stage2a (a single method) is likely to experience breakage in future releases as it overrides an existing Cuis method and will need future changes merged.
-- Suggestions as to how to best package this are appreciated.
-I'm currently thinking of merging stage1 and 2a into a file named OMeta2Preload.st and creating a package for stage2b called OMeta2.pck.st.
-The issue in creating a package for the preload is that it gives the mistaken impression that it could be modified and saved which it can't be once stage2 is loaded.
+- OMeta2.pck.st overrides methods in OMeta2-stage1.st that are needed to load the package.
+This is why stage1 has not been moved into a package (i.e. to not give the illusion that its contents can be changed and saved out once the full OMeta2 package has been loaded)
 - Debugging support is weak (a known issue with OMeta in general... let's work to improve it)
-- Test cases need to be created.
-- OMeta2Examples has a few simple ones but more/better are needed.
-Right now you can look at the <a href="http://tinlizzie.org/ometa-js/#Sample_Project">Javascript implementation</a> for some inspiration.
+- More test cases and examples are need.

 ### Misc notes: